abhilashreddyy/NLP_project/PITCHME.md

 ![Sentiment Pie Chart](/images/googlewordcloud.png)

 ---
+### Why this application written in python ?
+* as the code is written in python
+  * It have good scope for furthur development
+  * Pythom has largest support for natural language processing libraries (Spacy,NLTK etc)
+  * Very easy to use on integrating this application with google docs or microsoft online excel sheets

++++

 ### Asynchronous nature of code
 * (best ans most intresting part of application)
 * First I sent http request to REST services **one by one**
   * as a result it **took 30 seconds** for each time compile and run
 * Used libraries **asyncio,aiohttp** and some features of python3 *yield from*
 * When i made it **asynchronous** it took **less than 3 seconds** for compile and run

-+++
-### Not only this !!!
-* as the code is written in python
-  * It have good scope for furthur development
-  * Pythom has largest support for natural language processing libraries (Spacy,NLTK etc)
-  * Very easy to use on integrating this application with google docs or microsoft online excel sheets

 ---
 # Design of Application